Biden is skeptical Russia is scaling back operations in Kyiv - NewsBreak

 Biden thanked Lee for Singapore being a reliable ally, saying the island manages to “punch way above your weight.”

-Biden was scheduled to host several national leaders from ASEAN this week, but the summit was postponed.
-Vice President Kamala Harris visited Singapore in August, announcing agreements involving cybersecurity, climate change and supply chain issues.
+Biden was scheduled to host several national leaders from ASEAN this week, but .
+Vice President Kamala Harris , announcing agreements involving cybersecurity, climate change and supply chain issues.

 The president on Tuesday said he still planned to host the ASEAN summit this spring.